Massage

-Massage is the manipulation of the body's soft tissues.
-Massage techniques are commonly applied with hands, fingers, elbows, knees, forearms, feet or a device.
+Massage is the rubbing or kneading of the body's soft tissues.
+Massage techniques are commonly applied with hands, fingers, elbows, knees, forearms, feet, or a device.
 The purpose of massage is generally for the treatment of body stress or pain.
-In European countries, a person professionally trained to give massages is traditionally known as a masseur (male) or masseuse (female).
-In the United States, these individuals are often referred to as massage therapists, because they must be certified and licensed as "licensed massage therapists".
+In English-speaking European countries, traditionally a person professionally trained to give massages is known by the gendered French loanwords masseur (male) or masseuse (female).
+In the United States, these individuals are often referred to as "massage therapists."
+In some provinces of Canada, they are called "registered massage therapists."